WordPress/abilities-api/docs/releasing-a-new-package-version.md

-Post an announcement in the #core slack channel saying a new RC version is ready for testing, and ask users/developers to report any issues found in that version.
+Post an announcement in the #core-ai slack channel saying a new RC version is ready for testing, and ask users/developers to report any issues found in that version.